Welcome to the Skills Guides: a series of pages full of help and advice for all manner of academic and digital skills.

 Almost everything on the Skills Guides is published under a Creative Commons BY-NC-SA licence so do feel free to make use of what you find on these pages!

-To make sharing easier, a lot of our content can be directly embedded into webpages or the VLE.
+A lot of our content can also be directly embedded into webpages or the VLE.
 Take these boxes, for instance, like this "Reusing content" box you're reading now.
 You'll find most boxes indexed on our Index page, where you can also flick a toggle to show the HTML to use to embed such boxes elsewhere.
 You can do the same for videos and slide decks too.

 The embed codes make use of inline frames (iframes), which are not always the most elegant way to reuse content.
-If you'd like help reusing our content in a more substantive way, get in touch with the Library's Teaching & Learning team.
+If you'd like help reusing our content in a more substantive way, get in touch with the Library's DISC team.